agileek/docker-ansible/README.md

 ```

 it means that you probably had another system running on port 220.
 To get rid of this message, simply run the ssh-keygen command prompted by the message.
-In my case, this will be 'ssh-keygen -f "/home/yourhome/.ssh/known_hosts" -R [127.0.0.1]:220', stop your chroot and launch it again.
+In my case, this will be 'ssh-keygen -f "/home/yourhome/.ssh/known_hosts" -R [127.0.0.1]:220', use ./launch again, ansible will continue

 #### Misc